-But with the variety below the surface, you don't know what might be on the end of the line - lake trout are also abundant here, along with largemouth and smallmouth bass and a variety of panfish.
+With the variety below the surface, you don't know what might be on the end of the line - lake trout are abundant here, along with largemouth and smallmouth bass and a variety of panfish.

-But get your fishing done before it freezes; ice fishing is not allowed on Hoel Pond.
+Be sure to get your fishing in before it freezes; ice fishing is not allowed on Hoel Pond.

 You can access the water through the only boat launch on the southern shore at the end of Hoel Pond Road, just off Floodwood Road.

 This route starts out from the state boat launch site at the south end of Hoel Pond.
 Hoel Pond is located at the south end, but out of, the St. Regis Canoe Area.
 Hoel Pond does allow motor boats.